Chirag-ahir/SFC-Preparation/README.md

 ![image](https://github.com/user-attachments/assets/6d0f7f1a-cd03-4e0f-a32b-7d8425134482)

 What is dashboard filters?<br>
 Dashboard filter helps you narrow things down by a certain subset.
-Each dashboard can have up to 3 filters (or up to 5 filters for Unlimited Edition and Performance Edition),
+Each dashboard can have up to 3 filters (or up to 5 filters for Unlimited and Performance Edition), Each filter can have 50 filter values inside it.

 What is contact to multiple accounts feature?<br>
 The Contact to Multiple Accounts feature enables users to associate a contact with multiple accounts, without creating duplicate contacts.
 This feature is useful for scenarios where a contact has relationships with more than one account, such as a consultant or an influencer.